mffiedler/svt-case-doc/temp/cns_test_on_ocp_with_apps.md

 ### System load on CNS node

 The data are collected from the CNS nodes by [pbench](https://github.com/distributed-system-analysis/pbench).
 The following table shows the data for 1 CNS node.
-The MEM usage is the sum of 6 processes related gluster.

 |                                    | Jenkins + block | Redis + file | Redis + block | AMQ + file | Git + block |
 |------------------------------------|-----------------|--------------|---------------|------------|-------------|